mannyrayner/C-LARA/README.txt

 2d.
 Environment variables

-Set the environment variable CLARA to the root directory of the material downloaded from SourceForge.
-On my machine, it is set to C:\cygwin64\home\sf\c-lara-svn
+The following environment variables are used:

-Set the environment variable OPENAI_API_KEY to the value of your OpenAI license key.
+OPENAI_API_KEY.
+Value of your OpenAI license key.
 Unfortunately, you need a license enabled for the gpt-4 language model.

+CLARA_ENVIRONMENT.
+Set to 'local' for local machine or 'heroku' for Heroku.

+CLARA.
+Points to the root directory of the material downloaded from GitHub.
+On my machine, it is set to C:\cygwin64\home\github\c-lara

+FILE_STORAGE_TYPE.
+Set to 'local' for local file or 'S3' for AWS S3 files.

+AWS_ACCESS_KEY, AWS_REGION, AWS_S3_REGION_NAME, AWS_SECRET_ACCESS_KEY, S3_BUCKET_NAME.
+Set these to appropriate values if you are using S3 files.
+You need to have set up an S3 bucket for them to point to.

+DB_TYPE.
+Set to 'postgres' or 'sqlite' depending on which database you use.

+DJANGO_DEBUG.
+Set to 'True' to enable Django debugging.

+GOOGLE_CREDENTIALS_JSON.
+Set to a suitable JSON value if you are going to use Google TTS.
+You need have set up a suitable Google account for it to point to.

-If you are using TreeTagger, set the environment variable TREETAGGER to the root TreeTagger directory.
+TREETAGGER.
+If you are using TreeTagger, set to the root TreeTagger directory.

+TMPDIR.
+On Heroku, set to '/tmp'.

+2e.
+Installing on Heroku

+Specify a Python 3 project.

+Set the environment variables as described in (2d).

+Link to the GitHub repository.

+There are two processes, as specified in Procfile (sister to this file).
+These are currently allocated the following resources:

+gunicorn clara_project.wsgi:application
+Standard 1X dynos.

+python manage.py qcluster
+Standard 2X dynos.

+The database is Heroku Postgres.
+This is currently allocation to the Standard 0 tier.

-3. Running in development mode
+3. Running in development mode on a local machine

 Make sure that packages are installed and environment variables set as in (2) above.

-You should then be able to  start the server in development mode (i.e. running the system on your local machine), by doing the following:
+You should then be able to start the server in development mode (i.e. running the system on your local machine), by opening two command prompts and doing the following:

+First command prompt (Q-cluster for Django-Q asynchrony):

 cd $CLARA
+python3 manage.py qcluster

+Second command prompt (server):

+cd $CLARA
 python3 manage.py runserver

+Note that the server may not immediately connect to the Q-cluster.

 C-LARA should then be accessible at http://localhost:8000/accounts/login/

-If this does not work, please send a full trace to Emmanuel.Rayner@unige.ch.
+If this does not work, please send a full trace to Manny.Rayner@unisa.edu.au.
 We are still debugging the installation process and I will be responsive!

 4. Organisation of material